 Are great entrepreneurs made or born?
 Many individuals struggle with this question in the quest of starting and operating a business.
 It is not an easy task growing a business from the idea stage to a big business with huge profit margins.

 The trend of life shows that even the individuals born with a silver spoon in the mouth, hard work beats talent anytime.
 It is for this reason that an entrepreneur must be willing to work hard as well as smart to realize the success of their ventures.
-Do you think you have the necessary traits to become a success entrepreneur?
+Do you think you have the necessary traits to become a successful entrepreneur?

 According to Entrepreneur.com, all entrepreneurs come from the same cloth; they hail from different geographical backgrounds, upbringings, education levels, social classes, et al. While there is no proven blueprint to entrepreneurial success, all the individuals that have been successful in business have the following traits.

 Entrepreneurs must be witty and sharp, and that means they must always be learning.
 In the modern era, sectors and industry are experiencing constant change while evolving very fast.
-Through continuous learning, you will be able to stay ahead of the competition and abreast of the market and industrial trends.
+Through continuous learning, you will be able to stay ahead of the competition and abreast of the market and industry trends.

 Regularly read books and wake up early in the morning to familiarize yourself with the news shaping your industry and do everything in your power to learn and gain more information.
 This will help you in warding off competition and having insight into innovations.